Prosecutors seek court change for Goldman Sachs’s 1MDB trial

 Malaysian and U.S. prosecutors allege bond sales organized by Goldman Sachs for 1MDB provided one of the means for associates of former Malaysian leader Najib Razak to steal billions from a fund that was ostensibly set up to accelerate Malaysia’s economic development.

 Three Goldman subsidiaries and two former executives were charged in December for alleged breaches of securities laws including making false, misleading statements to investors.
-Another 17 more current and former directors at Goldman were charged in August with allegedly conniving to commit the massive fraud.
+Another 17 current and former directors at Goldman were charged in August in an expanded sweep as the alleged crime occurred under their watch.

 Hisyam declined to comment on the allegations.
-Goldman has pleaded not guilty to the charges.
+Goldman has not entered pleas to the charges.

 In January, Goldman CEO David Solomon apologized to the Malaysian people for former banker Tim Leissner’s role in arranging the bond sales for 1MDB.
 Solomon has said the investment bank conducted due diligence but was misled by Leissner and former Malaysian government officials.